Using Padding in Encryption

 - Other Information

-Block cipher algorithms like DES and Blowfish in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) mode require their input to be an exact multiple of the block size.
+Block cipher algorithms like AES and Triple DES in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) mode require their input to be an exact multiple of the block size.
 If the plaintext to be encrypted is not an exact multiple, you need to pad before encrypting by adding a padding string.
 When decrypting, the receiving party needs to know how to remove the padding in an unambiguous manner.

 DES INPUT BLOCK = f o r ?? ?? ?? ?? ??
 (IN HEX) 66 6F 72 ?? ?? ?? ?? ??